cxy0714/cxy0714.github.io/notes/main.typ

 Form comment in #link("https://statmodeling.stat.columbia.edu/2025/11/14/how-is-it-that-this-problem-with-its-21-data-points-is-so-much-easier-to-handle-with-1-predictor-than-with-16-predictors/")[`Impossible statistical problems`] of Andrew Gelman by Phil, November 14, 2024.

+#quote(
-#quote("I’m imagining a political science student coming in for statistical advice:
+  "I’m imagining a political science student coming in for statistical advice:
 Student: I’m trying to predict the Democratic percentage of the two-party vote in U.S. Presidential elections, six months before Election Day.
 I want to use just the past ten elections because I think the political landscape was too different before that.
 Statistician: Sounds interesting.
 What predictive variables do you have?
 Student: I’ve got the Democratic share in the last election, and the change in unemployment rate over the past year and the past three years, and the inflation rate over the past year and the past three years, and the change in median income over the past year and past three years.
 Statistician: That’s a lot of predictors for not many elections, we are going to have some issues, but maybe we can use lasso or a regularization scheme or something.
 Let’s get started.
 Student: I also own an almanac.
 Statistician: Oh.
-Sorry, I can’t help you, your problem is impossible.")
+Sorry, I can’t help you, your problem is impossible.", )

 With only 10 data points and 7 predictors, there is still some room for analysis.
 However, when using an almanac with over 1,000 predictors, the problem becomes unsolvable: the model is overparameterized and loses all predictive power for future observations.

 Therefore, in scenarios with extremely small sample sizes, an excess of irrelevant predictors can contaminate the data—rather than enriching it—and render meaningful analysis impossible.

 But it now an empirical observation, can we theoretically explain this phenomenon?

+#question(
-#question("Theoretical explanation for overparameterized models with small sample size")[For sample siez $n = 200$, outcome $Y in RR$ and predictors $X in RR^(p)$, $p / n = c in (0, infinity)$, $Y$ is independent of $X$, under what condition?
+  "Theoretical explanation for overparameterized models with small sample size", )[For sample siez $n = 200$, outcome $Y in RR$ and predictors $X in RR^(p)$, $p / n = c in (0, infinity)$, $Y$ is independent of $X$, under what condition?
 We will see that a machine learning algorithm can still predict $Y$ well from $X$?.]

 Well, this is just the global null hypothesis testing problem in high dimension models.
 We can use a nonparametric regression view to see this problem.